couchbase/couchnode/deps/lcb/doc/cbc.markdown

 is a string describing the verbosity level to be set.
 The options are `detail`, `debug` `info`, and `warning`.

+### ping

+Sends NOOP-like request to every service on each cluster node, and report time it took to response.

+* `--details`:
+  Provide more details about status of the service.

 ### mcflush

 Flush a _memcached_ bucket.
 This command takes no arguments, and will fail if the